codesandbox/codesandboxer/packages/react-codesandboxer/README.md

 ### `preload?: boolean`

+Deploy the sandbox when component mounts, instead of waiting for the button to be clicked.

+### `preload?: boolean`

 Load the files when component mounts, instead of waiting for the button to be clicked.
+This doesn't deploy the sandbox on mount yet, it only preloads all the data it needs to deploy.

 ### onLoadComplete?: ({ parameters: string, files: Files } | { error: any }) => mixed,